Updat3

 Brief

-The US response to the hantavirus outbreak could face significant challenges due to its recent withdrawal from the World Health Organization.
+The US response to the hantavirus outbreak is facing significant challenges due to its withdrawal from the World Health Organization.
+Experts warn that this decision may limit the US's access to critical surveillance data and contact tracing information, which are essential for managing public health threats.

 Why it matters

-• The US withdrawal from the WHO may hinder timely access to surveillance data, impacting public health responses to the hantavirus outbreak.
+• The US withdrawal from the WHO may lead to a lack of access to critical health data, impacting public health response efforts (per JPost).

-• Health experts warn that without WHO support, the US may struggle with effective contact tracing, increasing the risk of further infections.
+• Health experts warn that without WHO support, the US may struggle to effectively track and manage hantavirus cases, potentially increasing risks for the population (per JPost).

 What to watch next

-• Whether the US government implements any new public health measures in response to the hantavirus by the end of May 2026.
+• Whether the US government takes steps to re-engage with the WHO or establish alternative health data-sharing agreements by the end of May 2026.

 Where sources differ